best-practice-and-impact/ons-spark/ons-spark/spark-concepts/persistence.md

 ## Breaking DataFrame lineage

 As we apply more transformations to our DataFrames the lineage grows and so does the execution plan.
 If the lineage is long and complex Spark will struggle to optimise the plan and take a long time to process the DataFrame.
+Hence, in a data pipeline we might write intermediate tables at sensible points that can be used for quality assurance purposes, but also this process breaks the DataFrame lineage.

-Let's say we are executing an interative algorithm on a DataFrame, for example we apply some calculation to a column to create a new column and use this new column as the input to the calculation in the next iteration.
-We notice that Spark struggles to execute the code after 10 iterations.
+Let's say we are executing an iterative algorithm on a DataFrame, for example we apply some calculation to a column to create a new column and use this new column as the input to the calculation in the next iteration.
+We notice that Spark struggles to execute the code after many iterations.
 What we can try to solve this issue is every few iterations we write the DataFrame out to disk and read it back in for the next iteration.
-Writing the data out to disk is a form of [persistance](https://en.wikipedia.org/wiki/Persistence_(computer_science)), and so this is an example where persistance is used in Spark to break the lineage of a DataFrame.
+Writing the data out to disk is a form of persistence, and so this is an example where persistence is used in Spark to break the lineage of a DataFrame.

-An example of persistance in an iterative process is given in the article on checkpoints and staging tables.
+An example of persistence in an iterative process is given in the article on checkpoints and staging tables.

 ## Different types of persisting